stairf/gopl/README.txt

 function.
 The getopt.pl reads a perl config file which specifies the command-line options.

+The config file should contain:
+  - an array @options
+  - a hash %config
+  - a hash %help
+  - a hash %version
+The @options array contains hash references which each declares an option.
+The
+%config hash specifies implementation details.
+The %help and %version hashes specify the behaviour of the help and version options.

+A short syntax for options is:
+@options = (
+	{ short => "v", long => "verbose", type => "counter", ... },
+	...
+);

 === 2. config specification ===
 The config file must be a valid perl file.
-It may define an array @options and a hash %config.
+It may define
+	- an array @options
+	- a hash %config
+	- a hash %help
+	- a hash %version

 The @option arrays contains hash references.
 Each of that hash declares an command-line option.